Inflammatory diseases in women. Causes of inflammation of the appendages

 Scheme No. 3

-Locally prescribed: Trichopolum 0.5 g / day (in tablets, suppositories), clotrimazole (1 vaginal suppository per day - 6 days), Klion-D (vaginal tablets: 500 mg of metranidazole and 150 mg of miconazole - 1 tablet in the vagina - 10 days), nitazol (in suppositories, suspensions - 15 days), irrigation with antibiotic solutions (gramicidin); pimafucin (1 tablet in the vagina - 20 days), powders from drugs of the nitrofuran group.
+Locally prescribed: trichopolum 0.5 g/day (in tablets, suppositories), clotrimazole (1 vaginal suppository per day - 6 days), Klion-D (vaginal tablets: 500 mg metronidazole and 150 mg miconazole - 1 tablet in the vagina - 10 days), nitazol (in suppositories, suspensions - 15 days), irrigation with antibiotic solutions (gramicidin); pimafucin (1 tablet in the vagina - 20 days), powders from drugs of the nitrofuran group.

 Immunotherapy includes drugs - pyrogenal, autohemotherapy, T-activin, thymalin.
 Biostimulants and vitamin therapy are carried out according to the generally accepted scheme.